 - Get them to take a sip of water first to ensure their throat is lubricated.

-The medical term for problems with swallowing is dysphagia.
-This term isn’t just associated with tablets, it also includes difficulties with swallowing food and liquids.
+Dysphagia isn't just associated with tablets - it also includes difficulties with swallowing food and liquids.
 This disorder not only causes issues when it comes to taking medicines but can also cause problems on social occasions and going out for meals.

-Are there any easy ways for me to swallow tablets and do I have to swallow pills with water?
+Are there any easy ways for me to swallow tablets?

 Taking tablets with food can help alleviate the taste and help it go down more easily.
-Here’s some good ones to try:
+Here are some good ones to try:

-Bread – put a small piece in the mass of the bread and it should go down more smoothly.
+Bread - put a small piece of the pill in the mass of the bread and it should go down more smoothly.